-- 1. You will be required to have CONNECT access from McGraw-Hill Education which will include the textbook content and LearnSmart material, your adaptive online study tool. - 2.
-A Topical Approach to Life-Span Development (8th Edition) by John W. Santrock Hardcover (2016).
-McGraw-Hill Education. - a.
-ISBN 978-1259287541 - b.
-Looseleaf edition available at a reduced price in addition to Connect.
+- 1. You will be required to have CONNECT access from McGraw-Hill Education which will include the textbook content and Smartbook material, your adaptive online study tool. - A Topical Approach to Lifespan Development 11th Edition By John Santrock ISBN: 9781264997619